Salute to my father: Part III

 This is the best honor ever for me.
 It is an honor from God.

 In my first "Salute to my Father", I talked about the death of my father (photo).
 He died when I was about 13 years old.
 I discussed his disappointment and frustration after completing college.
-He died young, he died penniless; he left no money and property but left us his children his legecy of advocacy, honesty, integrity and his principle of culture and self worth.
+He died young, he died penniless; he left no money and property but left us his children his legacy of advocacy, honesty, integrity and his principle of culture and self worth.

-In part two, I talked about how his legacy impacted me, my experienced in Grandcess, his birthplace, and the mistreatment which I endured from my uncle’s wife.
-I expressed the hardship that I encountered after his death, selling bottles of kerosine on my head in the streets, cleaning empty bottles and selling them to the brewery, my schooling at CWA, a high shool in Liberia, and the opportunity which enabled me to come to America for school as a teenager.
+In part two, I talked about how his legacy impacted me, my experiences in Grandcess, his birthplace, and the mistreatment which I endured from my uncle’s wife.
+I expressed the hardship that I encountered after his death, selling bottles of kerosene on my head in the streets, cleaning empty bottles and selling them to the brewery, my schooling at CWA, a high shool in Liberia, and the opportunity which enabled me to come to America for school as a teenager.

 In this part three, I will tell part of my story as an adult in America.
 My story is a testimony of the gracious hands of God.

 I came to America in 1966 after entering the 10th grade at CWA. l attended Fryeburg Academy, a prep school in the state of Maine.
 Fryeburg is a private boarding school where some of the rich people in America send their children.
-My presence at Fryeburg was like a fairytale.
-Born in the slum of New Krutown, raised in the ghetto of Claratown, I entered a world of wealth and privillege, a new status which made me look as a son of a rich man.
+My presence at Fryeburg was like a fairy tale.
+Born in the slum of New Krutown, raised in the ghetto of Claratown, I entered a world of wealth and privilege, a new status which made me look like the son of a rich man.

-At Fryeburg, we did not have to do any chore but to study, eat, sleep and play sports.
-On Fridays, we received stipend from the student account office and on weekend, we went out to movies and other events.
+At Fryeburg, we did not have to do any chore but study, eat, sleep and play sports.
+On Fridays, we received a stipend from the student account office and on weekends we went out to movies and other events.
 Our laundry was done by a private company.

 This change of conditions for me could get in one’s head, pretending to be what you are not, trying to act rich and White.
 But dad’s philosophy of “Know Yourself” was ringing in my mind and ears, anchoring me and bringing me to reality.
 His legacy was my base, telling me of my roots and reminding me of my background, my culture and my people.
 I joined the school debating club and made racism a focus of discussion and debate.
 I wrote and published my first paid article in America on racism.